MPh-py/MPh/docs/limitations.md

 ### Java bridge

-MPh is built in top of the Python-to-Java bridge [JPype][jpype].
+MPh is built on top of the Python-to-Java bridge [JPype][jpype].
 It is JPype that allows us to look at Comsol's Java API and run the same commands from Python.
 All credit to the JPype developers for making this possible.

-MPh therefore also inherits JPype's limitation, in that only one Java virtual machine can be managed within the same Python session, and thus only one Comsol client at a time.
+MPh therefore also inherits JPype's limitation, in that only one Java virtual machine can be managed within the same Python process, and thus only one Comsol client at a time.
 If several simulations are to be run in parallel, distributed over independent processor cores in an effort to achieve maximum speed-up of a parameter sweep, they have to be